Xunnamius/strongbox-switchcrypt/README.md

 These values are configurable in `src/constants.h`:

 ##### `BLFS_CURRENT_VERSION`
-The current build version (arbitrary)
+The current build version (arbitrary number).

 ##### `BLFS_LEAST_COMPAT_VERSION`
-The absolute minimum build version of the StrongBox software whose backing store this current revision of StrongBox considers valid, e.g. backwards compatibility
+The absolute minimum build version of the StrongBox software whose backing store this current revision of StrongBox considers valid, e.g. backwards compatibility.

 ##### `BLFS_TPM_ID`
 With this version of StrongBox, `BLFS_TPM_ID` is used by the RPMB API to determine the block index within the massive (4-16MB) RPMB eMMC drive space.
+In future versions of StrongBox, should they come to exist, this may not be the case (i.e. it's handled automatically/via TPM).

 ##### `BLFS_RPMB_KEY`
 The key used by RPMB.
+In future versions of StrongBox, should they come to exist, this may not be the case (i.e. it's handled automatically/via TPM).

 ##### `BLFS_RPMB_DEVICE`
-Valid Path string to the RPMB device, e.g. "/dev/mmcblk0rpmb"
+Valid Path string to the RPMB device, e.g. "/dev/mmcblk0rpmb".
+In future versions of StrongBox, should they come to exist, this may not be the case (i.e. it's found automatically).

 ##### `BLFS_CONFIG_ZLOG`
 Path to your [zlog configuration file](https://github.com/HardySimpson/zlog/blob/master/doc/GettingStart-EN.txt).